zzybluebell/tp/docs/UserGuide.md

 ### 21. Saving the data

-ezFoodie data is saved in a JSON file in hard disk automatically after any command that changes the data.
+ezFoodie data are saved in a JSON file in hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### 22. Editing the data file

-ezFoodie data is located at `[JAR file location]/data/ezFoodie.json`.
+ezFoodie data are located at `[JAR file location]/data/ezFoodie.json`.
 Advanced users are welcome to update data directly by editing the data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If any changes to the JSON file make it invalid, ezFoodie will discard all data and restart with an empty data file at the next run.